Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 \subsubsection{Norms in communication}

-We can see in this model how communication naturally takes on a moral character.
-In the initial case, the simple morality \textit{``defection is bad, cooperation is good''} had a one-to-one correspondence between factual states of the world (cooperate/defect) and moral states (good/bad).
-This gets lost in the more complex set of norms we introduced in section \ref{section:results-normed-payoff}.
-Here, ``good'' could mean cooperation with a cooperator, it could mean cooperation with someone who defected against a cooperator, it could mean defection with a someone who cooperated with someone who cooperated with a defector...
+This model demonstrates the benefits and dangers of communicating moral information rather than simply factual information.
+With the image-scoring norm, the simple morality \textit{`defection is bad, cooperation is good'} had a one-to-one correspondence between factual states of the world (cooperate/defect) and moral states (good/bad).
+But with the more complex stern judging norm in our model, `good' could mean cooperation with a cooperator, cooperation with someone who defected against a cooperator, defection with a someone who cooperated with someone who cooperated with a defector...

-An infinite number of states like this collapse into ``good'' and ``bad.''
-And this is the power of morality in communication: it collapses infinite factual information into digestible chunks.
-Agents need not know the infinite chain of who cooperated with which defectors and whether they defected against cooperators; they need only know two things: (1) what their partner did (cooperate or defect) and (2) whether that was against someone with a ``good'' or ``bad'' reputation.
-When Henrich objected to Boyd's recursive strategy \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004, boyd-punishment-allows-the-evolution-of-cooperation-or-anything-else-in-sizable-groups-1992}, he objected to agents having to track an infinite chain of possible transgressions--but moral communication solves this issue, by collapsing that infinite chain at the second step.
+An infinite number of states like this collapse into `good' and `bad.'
+And this is the power of morality in communication: it collapses infinite factual information into (sometimes) a single bit.
+Agents need not know the infinite chain of who cooperated with which defectors and whether they defected against cooperators; they need only know two things: (1) what their partner did (cooperate or defect) and (2) whether that was against someone with a `good' or `bad' reputation.
+When Henrich objected to Boyd's recursive punishment strategy (punish those who are in bad standing, where someone is in bad standing if they fail to cooperate, or if they fail to punish someone in bad standing) \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004, boyd-punishment-allows-the-evolution-of-cooperation-or-anything-else-in-sizable-groups-1992}, he objected to agents having to track an infinite chain of possible transgressions -- but moral communication solves this issue, by collapsing that infinite chain at the second step.

+Embedding moral norms in the communication system comes with danger.
+When dealing with norms and cooperation, one can ask three questions \begin{enumerate} \item Does a given norm lead to high levels of cooperation? \item Is that norm stable against other norms? \item Is that norm stable against other norms \textit{when embedded in a communication system}? \end{enumerate}